 American Association of Chinese in Toxicology (AACT)

-The objectives of AACT are: (1) to foster interactions among professionals of Chinese background and/or ethnicity in toxicological or related sciences through the exchange of information in education, technology, employment, or business opportunities; (2) to facilitate collaborative activities in toxicology-related research or projects between Chinese scientists or organizations in the US and abroad; (3) to promote the participation of scientists of any ethnical background who share the same common interests in toxicology and related fields.
-AACT is operated by AACT Board currently consisting of 9 members elected by AACT members.
-To achieve AACT’s objectives, the Board has established several standing committees for membership, finance, program, election, and awards.
-Each committee is chaired by a board member and composed of several volunteers from AACT members.
+While we have attained a great success thus far, we need continue our effort to consider those aspects that need improvement.
+It is always good to reiterate our objectives when we plan for the coming year, a) to foster interactions among professionals of Chinese background and/or ethnicity in toxicology or related sciences through the exchange of information in education, technology, employment, or business opportunities; b) to facilitate collaborative activities in toxicology-related research or projects between Chinese scientists or organizations in the US and abroad; and c) to promote the participation of scientists of any ethnic background who share the same common interests in toxicology and related fields.
+In response to these objectives, the best action is to develop strategic plans to cultivate all the programs I highlighted above, engage all toxicologists with Chinese ethnicity, and increase the interactions with other scientific societies to promote cross-regional collaborations.

 In 2018–2019, AACT will continue to maintain the AACT member diversity.
 We will be proactive in engaging professionals of Chinese background and/or ethnicity (e.g., Taiwan, Singapore, Hong Kong, etc.) through involvement with AACT webinars, awards, receptions, and other education, technology, employment opportunities.

 AACT will continue to enhance professional interactions with toxicologists from all regions, support and sponsor webinars, workshops, or other types of meeting sessions in or outside of the US.
 AACT successfully managed delegations to participate and present in the 6th, 7th and 8th meetings of Chinese Society of Toxicology (CSOT) in China in 2013, 2015, 2017.
 We will carry on exploring such opportunities.